dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 * First thing we do is call the parent classes constructor as any class that extends another should do.
 * Then we initialize a state object with one field `searchterm`.
 This will be for our search term.

-Note: The constructor is the **ONLY** place you will ever set `this.state` directly like this.
+Note: The constructor is the **ONLY** place you will ever set `this.state` directly like this. 🐘 Remember this.
 We will see how to do this later, but in general, you initialize it once and then you use a method `setState` on it from then on.
 This is critical, if you skip using `setState` then React doesn't know that anything happened.

 ### Update state